Humanitarian Assistance and Disaster Management

 The mission of the Center for Disaster and Humanitarian Assistance Medicine (CDHAM) is exactly what its name implies – to be the focal point for medical aspects of disaster relief and humanitarian assistance.
 Other centers, operate within the realm of humanitarian relief.
 However, they are focused on the broader issue of disaster management.
 By specializing in medicine and health-related topics worldwide, CDHAM compliments the work of these centers, as well as many other organizations that are improving the provision of relief and international health care.

-Center of Excellence in Disaster Management & Humanitarian Assistance (US)
+Center for Excellence in Disaster Management & Humanitarian Assistance (US)

 The Center’s mission is to promote effective civil-military management in international humanitarian assistance, disaster response and peacekeeping through education, training, research and information programs.
 Provides daily Asia-Pacific updates, reports, analysis, fact sheets, data, etc.